OnCloud125252/Discord-Bot-Template/README.md

 If you choose to deploy your bot on Zeabur, you will get the basic features included in this template.

 > [!NOTE]\
-> Please note that if you want to customize the bot, add your own commands, or explore advanced features, it is recommended to follow the *"Manually Install"* section.
+> If you want to customize the bot, add your own commands, or explore advanced features, it is recommended to follow the *"Manually Install"* section.
 This will give you full control over the bot and allow you to tailor it according to your specific needs.

 # Manually install
 To manually install the Discord Bot Template, follow these steps: